-Plugin authors pour so much of their time and energy into the main functionality of their products that it’s understandable less important stuff falls by the wayside.
+Plugin authors devote so much time and energy into the main functionality of their products, that they allow less important stuff to fall by the wayside.

 Take activation and deactivation, for example.
-While activation hooks are widespread – many plugins need to add some options, flush rewrite rules, maybe create a database table or check for version differences when they are installed – deactivation and uninstallation hooks are far less less common.
+While activation hooks are widespread – many plugins need to add some options, flush rewrite rules, maybe create a database table, or check for version differences on installation – deactivation and uninstallation hooks are far less common.

-My point is that many plugin authors don’t take the time to clean up after themselves.
-Does the WordPress installation really need the custom table you created after the plugin is removed?
-Why not clear out a few options exclusive to the plugin before it is trashed?
+The point here?
+Many plugin authors don’t take the time to clean up after themselves.
+Does the WordPress installation really need the custom table you created after removing the plugin?
+Why not clear out a few options that are exclusive to the plugin before trashing it?

 The Activation Hook

-The activation hook is pretty straightforward but since installing things is a bit of a special case we’ll need to pay attention to the sequence of events.
-Before we go into all that, here’s the simple example:
+Although the activation hook is quite straightforward, installing it is a bit of a special case, so we’ll need to pay attention to the sequence of events.
+Before we go into all this, here’s a simple example:

 The key to it all is the